rhaz96/Beer-Case-Study/BeerAnalysis.md

 To maximize potential it is advisable to build breweries in states with few breweries but moderately high beer consumption.
 Examples of such states include New Jersey, Tennessee, and South Carolina.

 With Tennessee, we can experiment with a more bitter beer with a flavorful raspberry twist.
-Call it the 'Tarty Tennesseean'.
+Call it the *Tarty Tennesseean*.
 An inital goal (a more conservative estimate) would be gaining at least 40% regional adoption within five years.